Equestrian stripes. Bamboo handles. Interlocking Double G hardware.

 Gucci Horsebit 1955

 Capitalizing on the many rumors circulating about the origins of the Florence fashion house, the self-mythologizing Maison decided to launch the Gucci Horsebit collection in 1955.
 At the time, there were whisperings that the affluent label began as saddle-makers for nobility.
-To conceal the label’s more-humble origins, Aldo Gucci perpetuated the rumors indirectly through horsebit hardware and the now-iconic equestrian stripe detailing.
+To conceal the label’s more humble origins, Aldo Gucci perpetuated the rumors indirectly through horsebit hardware (referring to the mouthpiece used for communication between the horse and the rider) and the now-iconic equestrian stripe detailing.

 Leaning into the equine theme, the Gucci Horsebit collection features top-stitching similar to that on saddles.
 The Gucci everyday bag is further distinguished by the green and red stripes reminiscent of those on girth straps.
 And, of course, the hero is the gold hardware horsebit, replacing the signature Double G monogram and proving that if your designs are that conspicuous, you don’t need a logo to scream your name.